 First, you can try to slowly taper off alcohol at home.
 HAMS recommends you reduce your drinking at a rate no faster than two drinks per day.
 So if you’re a 10 drink/day alcoholic, on the first day of your taper, you can drink 8 drinks (evenly spread throughout the day), then the next day 6 drinks, then 4, then 2, then 0.
 This is a very fast taper and I would go even slower than that, maybe two drinks every few days.
 The only risk of going arbitrarily slowly is that you might lose motivation and start going back up again before you finish the taper.

-Finally, you can decide to go to a hospital or rehab for your withdrawal process.
+Third, you can go to a hospital or rehab for your withdrawal process.
 They’ll put you on one of the above medications and help guide you as you taper off.
 This is an expensive option without a lot to recommend it over doing things on your own or with your doctor.
 The main advantages are psychological – you know you’re being watched by professionals at all times, and you’re in a situation where you can’t succumb to the temptation to pick up a drink.
 Its main downsides are that it’s potentially expensive (depending on your insurance situation), you’re stuck in a hospital/rehab, and the exact amount of medication you get is the doctors’ decision, not yours.
 Basically all doctors will manage to keep you from having seizures and dying, but some people who go this route feel like their comfort is not always a top priority.
 If you go this route, your doctors will probably connect you with resources for managing your future sobriety after you leave the hospital/rehab.
 Please don’t let rehab’s advertising campaigns make you think they’re indispensible.
 A good primary care doctor should be able to help you through this for 1% of the cost.

 I recommend being very careful about alcohol withdrawal symptoms, and very quick to start worrying about them.
 You don’t want to let this get to the point where you have the hallucinations and seizures.
 If you start experiencing anything beyond the very mildest symptoms, either go to the hospital, or drink some alcohol.
 I cannot stress enough that alcohol treats alcohol withdrawal; a surprising number of people end up in the hospital without realizing this.
 I sympathize with people who don’t want to have alcohol in the house to tempt them while they’re withdrawing – but if that’s you, have some plan for what to do if you start experiencing withdrawal.
 A good plan might be to have someone pretty constantly by your side through the week you’re doing this, watching you and ready to take action if things get worse.
 Going to the hospital is a fine plan, as long as you can afford it and you’re willing to make the 9-1-1 call when the time comes.